LIANGKE23/LIANGKE23/README.md

 🌱 I am working hard and pursuing my doctorate degree in the College of Computer, National University of Defense Technology (NUDT).

-👯 I’m looking to collaborate on Knowledge Graphs, Graph Learning, Healthcare AI, and Urban Computing.
+👯 I’m looking to collaborate on Knowledge Graphs, Graph Learning, Multi-view Learning and Healthcare AI.

 📫 Reach me at liangke200694@126.com